-Have you ever wanted to ride across the Gobi Desert but lacked the confidence?
-We have created a nomad retreat in Mongolia just for you.
+Have you ever wanted to ride across the Gobi Desert but lacked the confidence to race native Mongolian horses?
+We have created a horse ride and retreat just for you.

 This year, since releasing The Timid Rider, has been a whirlwind of the best kind.
 While the blog is gaining in popularity and my brand is being recognized in different countries (no small feat and one I’m ridiculously excited about), the biggest pull is interacting with others who struggle with their own confidence in and out of the saddle.

 There are so many others, just like me, but choose instead to stay behind the scenes because they are unwilling to admit they question themselves.
 Often people contact me privately.
 I hope that sharing my story will encourage others to be a little bolder but everyone has to do what is right for them.
 What helps me may not help another.I want to help those people as best I can to challenge themselves and have more fun in the saddle.
 Click To Tweet

 My friend, Camille Champagne, an endurance rider and the co-founder of The Gobi Desert Cup, has struggled also with confidence.
 She recently returned to competitive endurance after a hiatus of years and having a child.
 I won’t share her story or private details, just like I wouldn’t share yours.
 It isn’t my place.
 The important thing is that she wants to be part of the journey helping others.
 She has done this by creating The Gobi Desert Cup and Mongolian Horse and Nomad Foundation, by creating an International Endurance Exchange, and now partnering with me to host a unique and incredibly life-changing retreat.